leoatchina/leovim/pack/clone/opt/ZFVimIgnore/README.md

 **NOTE:
-by default, this plugin would recognize `.gitignore` and modify `wildignore`, which may affect `expand()` `glob()` functions** see [#1](https://github.com/ZSaberLv0/ZFVimIgnore/issues/1) for more info
+by default, this plugin would recognize `.gitignore` and modify `wildignore`, which may affect `expand()` `glob()` functions** you should take care of `nosuf` param of them manually see [#1](https://github.com/ZSaberLv0/ZFVimIgnore/issues/1) for more info

 ---